 17.1.1.1.2 Determining Expected Power Flows Resulting from NYISO Interchange Schedules

-In the Day-Ahead Market, for purposes of scheduling and pricing, SCUC will establish expected power flows for the ABC interface, JK interface and Branchburg-Ramapo interconnection based on the following:
+In the Day-Ahead Market, for purposes of scheduling and pricing, SCUC will establish expected power flows for the ABC interface, JK interface and Hopatcong-Ramapo interconnection based on the following:

 a.
-Consolidated Edison Company of New York’s Day-Ahead Market hourly election under OATT Attachment CC, Schedule C;
+The percentage of PJM-NYISO scheduled interchange that is expected to flow over the Hopatcong-Ramapo interconnection;

+The expected flow over the Hopatcong-Ramapo interconnection may also be adjusted by a MW offset to reflect expected operational conditions;

 b.
-The percentage of PJM-NYISO scheduled interchange that is expected to flow over the Branchburg-Ramapo interconnection.
+The percentage of PJM-NYISO scheduled interchange that is expected to flow over the ABC interface;

-The expected flow may also be adjusted by a MW offset to reflect expected operational conditions;
+The expected flow over the ABC interface will include an additional Operational Base Flow as described in Attachment CC to the OATT;

 c.
-The percentage of PJM-NYISO scheduled interchange (if any) that is expected to flow over the ABC interface; and
+The percentage of PJM-NYISO scheduled interchange that is expected to flow over the JK interface;

-d.
-The percentage of PJM-NYISO scheduled interchange (if any) that is expected to flow over the JK interface.
+The expected flow over the JK interface will include an additional Operational Base Flow as described in Attachment CC to the OATT.

-The terms “ABC interface” and “JK interface” have the meaning ascribed to them in Schedule C to Attachment CC to the OATT.
+The terms “ABC interface” and “JK interface” have the meaning ascribed to them in Attachment CC to the OATT.

-The NYISO shall post the percentage values it is currently using to establish Day-Ahead and real-time expected Branchburg-Ramapo interconnection, ABC interface and JK interface flows for purposes of scheduling and pricing on its web site.
-If the NYISO determines it is necessary to change the posted Branchburg-Ramapo, ABC or JK percentage values, it will provide notice to its Market Participants as far in advance of the change as is practicable under the circumstances.
+The NYISO shall post the interchange percentage and Operational Base Flow values it is currently using to establish Day-Ahead and real-time expected Hopatcong-Ramapo interconnection, ABC interface and JK interface flows for purposes of scheduling and pricing on its web site.
+If the NYISO determines it is necessary to change the posted Hopatcong-Ramapo, ABC or JK interchange percentage or Operational Base Flow values, it will provide notice to its Market Participants as far in advance of the change as is practicable under the circumstances.

-In the Day-Ahead Market, scheduled interchange that is not expected to flow over the ABC interface, JK interface or Branchburg-Ramapo interconnection (or on Scheduled Lines) will be expected to flow over the NYISO’s other interconnections.
+In the Day-Ahead Market, scheduled interchange that is not expected to flow over the ABC interface, JK interface or Hopatcong-Ramapo interconnection (or on Scheduled Lines) will be expected to flow over the NYISO’s other interconnections.
 Expected flows over the NYISO’s other interconnections will be determined consistent with the expected impacts of scheduled interchange and consistent with shift factors and delivery factors calculated in accordance with Section 17.1.1.1, above.

-For pricing purposes, flows in the Real-Time Market will be established for the ABC interface, JK interface, and Branchburg-Ramapo interconnection based on the current flow, modified to reflect the expected incremental impacts of changes to interchange schedules over the forward scheduling horizon in a manner that is consistent with the method used to establish Day-Ahead power flows over these facilities.
+For pricing purposes, flows in the Real-Time Market will be established for the ABC interface, JK interface, and Hopatcong-Ramapo interconnection based on the current flow, modified to reflect the expected incremental impacts of changes to interchange schedules over the forward scheduling horizon in a manner that is consistent with the method used to establish Day-Ahead power flows over these facilities.
 Expected flows over the NYISO’s other interconnections will be determined based on the current flow, modified to reflect the expected incremental impacts of changes to interchange schedules over the forward scheduling horizon, and shall be consistent with shift factors and delivery factors calculated in accordance with Section 17.1.1.1, above.

 17.1.1.1.3 Scheduled Lines and Chateauguay Interconnection with Hydro Quebec